 Networking should be a critical part of your overall job search strategy and needs to be one of your primary job search methods.
 Active networking is also vital to your career growth.
 Often confused with selling, networking is actually about building long-term relationships and a good reputation or personal brand over time.
 It involves meeting and getting to know people who you can assist, and who can potentially help you in return.

-MCS/MSWE alumni obtained summer internship opportunities through:
+On average, MCS/MSWE alumni obtained summer internship opportunities through:

 |Networking – including Referrals & Informational Interviews||41%|